-To keep costs down, we travelled with hand-luggage only.
+To keep costs down, we chose to pack with carry-on luggage only.
 It was the perfect way to road-test our new Storr backpack – and we decided to try wild camping on Crete as a bit of fun.

 Now first off, I should point out that free camping in Greece is illegal.
 There are signs all over the place – but from experience, it seems that they’re largely ignored.
 We followed the basic rules of wild camping during our trip – tidying up after ourselves and taking our litter with us – and we had no problems at all.